Crystal-Donna Roberts

-Crystal-Donna Roberts (born 13 October 1984) is a South African actress and presenter.
-She is best known for her roles in the films The Endless River (2015) and Krotoa (2017).
+Crystal-Donna Roberts (13 October 1984 – 6 March 2025) was a South African actress, presenter and writer.
+Her films included The Endless River (2015) and Krotoa (2017).

-Early life
+Life and career

 Roberts spent her early childhood in Cape Town, living in Bonteheuwel, Kensington, and Factreton.
 She completed her secondary education in Bloemfontein.
 She went on to graduate with a Bachelor of Arts in Drama and Theatre from the University of the Free State in 2005.
-A year later, she moved back to Cape Town where she briefly worked as a high school drama teacher before pursuing acting as a career.
+A year later, she moved back to Cape Town where she briefly worked as a high-school drama teacher before pursuing acting as a career.

+Roberts died from breast cancer in Pretoria, Gauteng, on 6 March 2025, at the age of 40.